Categories

 1 – Sending Work Out Indiscriminately

-2 – The Cut and Paste
+2 – The cut and paste

-Agents can tell too.
 Instead of cutting and pasting the information in your cover letter and query, research the specific literary agent you are sending your work to, and tell them why you are the best fit for them and why they are the agent you would like to work with.
 The more research you do, the more likely they are to respond to you.

 3 – Querying Too Soon

-Found this post helpful?
+Was this post helpful?
 Share it with another writer!

 Looking for a similar read?
 Check out the following: